 To diagnose balanitis, healthcare providers will typically perform a physical examination to assess the symptoms and identify any signs of infection or irritation.
 If necessary, a swab test may be performed to determine the underlying cause of the inflammation, especially if an infection is suspected.
 Tests may include:

 Proper diagnosis is essential, as treatment varies based on the cause.
-For example, an antifungal treatment is prescribed for Candida infections, while antibiotics are required for bacterial infections or STDs.
+For example, an antifungal treatment is prescribed for Candida infections, while antibiotics are required for bacterial or sexually transmitted infections.

 Treatment & Prevention Methods for Balanitis